xayvong/AvaloniaMusicStoreFSharp/README.md

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/b3b211f4-cc78-417a-8b23-d28ec4b5c933)

-And in our do functions, we the loadAlbums() function and start it.
+And in our do functions, we use the loadAlbums() function and start it.

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/6007166e-001d-4a6a-8f80-9d91bfcdff8d)